dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 3. *T<sub>1</sub>* is a subtype of of *T<sub>2</sub>* and either
 4. not vice versa, or
 5. the instantiate-to-bounds `on` type of `E1` is a subtype of the instantiate-to-bounds `on` type of `E2` and not vice versa.

+This definition ensures that "more specific than" is a partial order (anti-symmetric and transitive) relation.

 ##### Examples